mholla/BMPHI23/README.md

-# dendrite_growth

-This code reproduces the results of ``Multiphysics modeling and finite-element formulation of neural dendrite growth with electrical polarization'' submitted to Brain Multiphysics.
+This code reproduces the results of "Multiphysics modeling and finite-element formulation of neural dendrite growth with electrical polarization" (Wang et al. 2023 Brain Multiphysics).

 ## in silico computational simulations